MarioStanke/git-workflows/README.md

  - Browse to [https://github.com/YOUR-GH-NAME/ownProject] to look at the GitHub repository of `ownProject`.

 ## Make some local changes
+### 1) Create/edit files
-1) For example, create a directory src under ownProject with files `src/hallowelt.cc` with content
+For example, create a directory src under ownProject with files `src/hallowelt.cc` with content
 ```
 #include<iostream>